 Suggestive: The evidence consists of post-implementation data on the number of clinic appointments scheduled for eligible patients, the proportion of these appointments kept by patients, and the proportion of those keeping their initial appointment returning for a subsequent visit within 6 months.

-- Enhanced access to primary care: In 2011, case managers in Milwaukee County EDs scheduled 7,635 appointments at FQHCs and other safety-net clinics, an average of about 636 per month.
-Roughly 42 percent of patients scheduled at an FQHC attended their initial appointment.
+- Enhanced access to primary care: In 2012, case managers in Milwaukee County EDs scheduled more than 6,700 appointments at FQHCs and other safety-net clinics—an average of about 559 per month.
+Roughly 41 percent of patients scheduled at an FQHC attended their initial appointment.
 In the absence of this program, many of these patients likely would not have accessed care at the clinics.
+(Updated July 2014.)

-- Many establishing medical home: About 49 percent of patients who kept their first appointment during the first 7 months of 2011 returned for a second appointment within 6 months, suggesting they had made the FQHC their medical home.
+- Many establishing medical home: About 57 percent of patients who kept their first appointment during the second 6 months of 2012 returned for a second appointment within 6 months, suggesting they had made the FQHC their medical home.
+(Updated July 2014.)

 Planning and Development ProcessKey steps included the following: